IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario3/README.md

 &nbsp;
 # Topic 6 : Refactor, Build and Deployment

 By using IBM IIB/ACE transformation advisor's TADataCollector, we have analysed the current monolith IIB/ACE application.
 By following the generated report, we have made the required changes to refactor the current code, in order to achieve a microservice architecture build.
 Sample applications will be given below.
+Refer to [this document](Integration_Practicum_Scenario3.docx) to understand more details how to refactor the code.

 Now the refactor code can be deployed in a microservices architecture on Redhat Openshift with CP4I (ACE + MQ) environment as per below details.